 Celebrity gossip scams

-Hopefully, life gets to normal, your favourite matches and shows will be back and on-demand.
+Hopefully, life gets to normal, and your favourite matches and shows will be back and on demand.
 We may want to go to that match or popular show.
-Beware of people selling fake tickets for popular shows at a much-discounted price.
+Beware of people selling fake tickets for popular shows at a much discounted price.
 You will not be allowed into the venue.
 Beware of people who tell you they will have the tickets at the gate.
 Unless you are sure the promoter is legit, you may end up stranded.

 When looking for holiday packages, some may be too good to be true.
 Your dream destination at a quarter the price could be a scam.
 They advertise holiday destinations that do not exist on social media or platforms.
 Sometimes the hotels are there but what is in the photos is different from what is on offer.

 Courier fraud involves victims who receive calls by persons claiming to be police officers, courier companies and banks.
 The victims lose money, credit and debit cards and passwords.
 Courier and shipping scams take advantage of the expanding online market where businesses move goods from one place to place.
 They will cheat that they have got you a parcel that you have but need money to clear.
 Courier fraud may also involve cheap courier company.

 You will receive a message telling you that you have won.
 You may give your information trying to redeem the price.
 They may even ask for a facilitation fee these scammers mimic a popular lottery.
 Sometimes they tell you that your profile has won some lottery.
 Some may be random.
 Others have taken the time to study your interest.